 Some legal scholars will analyze this on a deeper level and question whether it is really tied to causation.

 The case most commonly associated with alternative liability is Summers v Tice.
-You might see alternative liability applied in modern cases where, say, multiple medical teams treated a plaintiff but there is no way to prove which defendant caused his injury,
+In that case a hunter was injured by two defendants who carelessly fired their shotguns at the plaintiff.
+One of the defendants shot the plaintiff in the eye but the plaintiff could not prove which defendant was responsible.
+You might see alternative liability applied in modern cases where, say, multiple medical teams treated a plaintiff but there is no way to prove which defendant caused his injury.
+As in Summer v Tice, a court is likely to hold that each defendant is jointly and severally liable.